swiftlang/swift-org-website/documentation/server/guides/debug-perf-issues-analysis.md

 For example, you can use a custom malloc library for workloads that put significant pressure on the memory allocation subsystem.
 Although no changes are required to the code, interposing it with an environment variable is necessary before running your server.

-> Tip You may want to benchmark the default and a custom memory allocator to see how much it helps for the specified workload.
+> Tip: You may want to benchmark the default and a custom memory allocator to see how much it helps for the specified workload.

 Here are some specialized memory allocation libraries designed to address performance concerns, especially in multi-threaded environments: